PDC-support/openmp-lab-exercises/intro_lab/README.md

 - How many different ways are there to change the number of threads?
 Which one are those?
 - How can you make the output ordered from thread 0 to thread 4?

-## Exercise 2 - Creating Threads: calculate pi in parallel opnalryaulslienlg tphreagma
+## Exercise 2 - Creating Threads: calculate &pi; in parallel using only pragma omp parallel

 _Concepts: Parallel, default data environment, runtime library calls_

-Here we are going to implement a first parallel version of the pi.c / pi.f90 code to calculate the value of pi using the parallel construct.
+Here we are going to implement a first parallel version of the pi.c / pi.f90 code to calculate the value of &pi; using the parallel construct.

-The figure below shows the numerical technique, we are going to use to calculate pi.
+The figure below shows the numerical technique, we are going to use to calculate &pi;.

 <img src="image/pi_int.png" alt="PI_integral" width="350px"/>